schrammc/delta/README.md

 ## Command line interface

+### delta-run

+This package includes a handy little executable called ```delta-run``` which allows you to run a command on your terminal each time a file in the directory you are watching changes.

+This is especially handy if you want to recompile some code each time it changes, but there are a lot of other useful applications.

+  Usage: delta-run [-i|--interval INTERVAL] FILE CMD

+  Available options:
+    -h,--help                Show this help text
+    -i,--interval INTERVAL   Run at most every n seconds FILE                     The directory that is watched
+    CMD                      The command to run

+### delta-cli (demo only)

 This cabal package also ships an executable called ```delta-cli``` that currently watches a directory that you give as an argument